nannou-org/nannou/guide/src/tutorials/draw/drawing-images.md

 ## Setting up a Texture

-Now, at the top of your `main.rs` file, add a [WGPU Texture](https://docs.rs/nannou/latest/nannou/wgpu/struct.Texture.html)-type field named `texture` to the `Model` struct.
+Now, at the top of your `main.rs` file, add a [WGPU Texture](https://docs.rs/nannou/latest/nannou/wgpu/struct.Texture.html) type field named `texture` to the `Model` struct.

 ```rust,no_run
 # #![allow(unreachable_code, unused_variables, dead_code)]